 - Before and after the Avaya CMS software is upgraded (usually performed by a field technician) - Once a month (performed by the customer).

-Avaya recommends that you keep a log of the CMS systems and their associated Backup/Restore Device information to aid in disaster recovery of the CMS.
-Below is an example of the type of information that needs to be saved:
+You must document the CMS systems, their OS version information and their associated Backup/Restore Device information to aid in disaster recovery of CMS.